 …is how I felt after visiting the Museum of Broken Relationships in Zagreb.

-The museum, which started as a traveling exhibition but now finds its home in Croatia’s capital city, is an offer of a new beginning for the broken-hearted.
+It started as a traveling exhibition now finds its home in Croatia’s capital city, and is one of the best things to do in Zagreb.
+The museum serves as an offer of a new beginning for the broken-hearted.
 Whether a relationship ended by love lost, death or even cultural circumstance, the museum asks contributors to submit those material reminders they wish to expel to clean the relationship slate.

 Submissions are displayed from all over the world and range from the deeply sad to the cringe worthy to the hilarious.
 Combined in one exhibit, there are obvious patterns that the devastated can find solace in, and perhaps even discover inspiration for overcoming similar grief.

 Every single one of then made me grateful for the love I have had over the years, making the pain of my own early breakups be almost entirely forgotten.

 That is, until I saw (and related to) one of the exhibits….